anveshmuppeda/helm/README.md

 ```
 First Let’s understand what is an Object.
 Following are the three Objects we are going to use in this example.

-1. Release: Every helm chart will be deployed with a release name.
+1. **Release**: Every helm chart will be deployed with a release name.
 If you want to use the release name or access release-related dynamic values inside the template, you can use the release object.
-2. Chart: If you want to use any values you mentioned in the chart.yaml, you can use the chart object.
+2. **Chart**: If you want to use any values you mentioned in the chart.yaml, you can use the chart object.
-3. Values: All parameters inside values.yaml file can be accessed using the Values object.
+3. **Values**: All parameters inside values.yaml file can be accessed using the Values object.

 First, you need to figure out what values could change or what you want to templatize.
-I am choosing name, replicas, container name, image and imagePullPolicy which I have highlighter in the YAML file in bold.
+I am choosing name, replicas, container name, and image.

 1. name: name: {{ .Release.Name }}-nginx : We need to change the deployment name every time as Helm does not allow us to install releases with the same name.
 So we will templatize the name of the deployment with the release name and interpolate -nginx along with it.
 Now if we create a release using the name frontend, the deployment name will be frontend-nginx.
 This way, we will have guaranteed unique names.
 2. container name: {{ .Chart.Name }}: For the container name, we will use the Chart object and use the chart name from the chart.yaml as the container name.